microsoft/Mastering-the-Marketplace/docs/select-offer-type/index.md

 <a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2207811">Video</a>

 Are you unsure of which type of offer you need to bring your solution to the Microsoft commercial marketplace?
-This video walks you through the decision of what type of offer is a good fit for your solution.
+This video walks you through the types and some things about them to help you make the decision of what offer type is best for you.

 ## Decision tree

-Follow the questions in the below image to find the right offer type for you.
-You may click on the offer types to go to more information in our Learning Paths.
+Building on top of the above video, follow the questions in the below image to find the right offer type for you.

 ![Find your offer type](./assets/select-offer-type.png)